 The website contains links to other sites.
 We are not responsible for the privacy practices or policies of those sites.

-How might Barry.Nilsson.
-Lawyers use and disclose your personal information?
+How might BN use and disclose your personal information?

 We may disclose personal information for the purpose for which it was collected, and also:

-- Subject to our professional obligations, to any person where necessary or desirable in connection with our provision of legal services, such as to the client, regulatory advisors, or other partners or advisors (whether in Australia or overseas)
+- subject to our professional obligations, to any person where necessary or desirable in connection with our provision of legal services, such as to the client, regulatory advisors, or other principals or advisors (whether in Australia or overseas)

-- On a confidential basis to external service providers so that they can provide financial, administrative or other services in connection with the operation of our business, for example photocopy, auditing, technology and data processing, security and archive services providers and financial and other professional institutions
+- on a confidential basis to external service providers so that they can provide financial, administrative or other services in connection with the operation of our business, for example photocopying, auditing, technology and data processing, security and archiving services providers and financial and other professional institutions

 Will personal information be disclosed to overseas recipients?

-How does Barry.Nilsson.
-Lawyers keep your personal information secure?
+How does BN keep your personal information secure?